timiogunmakin/misk-homl/README.md

 ## Schedule

+Most of the material is heavily focused on R implementations; however, the language to implement modeling is less important than gaining strong intuition behind what the algorithms are doing.
+Furthermore, you should strive to feel comfortable implementing these algorithms in both languages.
+Therefore, in each notebook we provide examples and resources to illustrate Python implementations.
+Moreover, we offer **Python challenges** that will challenge you with implementing the modeling algorithms and processes in Python.

 | Session       | Description                          | Reading(s)    | Slides        | Source code
 | :-----------: | :----------------------------------- | :-----------: | :-----------: | :-----------: |